 - a.
 Follow all general guidelines covering the construction of buried conduit. - b.
 Install conduit by plowing, jacking, pushing, boring, or other approved methods within the public right-of-way and in a manner that minimizes atypical damage from construction operations. - c.
 The minimum bending radius of HDPE conduit shall be the larger of 20 times the outside diameter or the HDPE manufacturer's recommendations for minimum bending radius. - d.
 Open trench installation is only permitted within 25 feet of any handhole, structure, or other similar improvements, and any other requested locations approved by the Engineer. - e.
-At the discretion of the Engineer, verify the integrity of the conduit structure in a manner

-- acceptable to the Engineer. - f.
+At the discretion of the Engineer, verify the integrity of the conduit structure in a manner acceptable to the Engineer. - f.
 Tunneling under the pavement or water jetting shall not be permitted. - g.
 No excavations are permitted to cross any roadways or any other paved or other similarly improved areas.
 At these locations, install conduits by boring method unless otherwise directed or approved in writing by the Engineer.
-Where indicated in the contract document and at all roadway and stream crossings, install conduit sections with external protection as specified herein. - h.
+Where indicated in the Contract Document and at all roadway and stream crossings, install conduit sections with external protection as specified herein. - h.
 No direct-buried cable is allowed. - i.
 Unless otherwise indicated in the contract documents, installation of Schedule 40 PVC conduit or approved alternative is allowed only in open trench runs or when approved by the Engineer. - j.
-Seal all conduit openings using ETCO duct plugs or approved equal, or as directed by the Engineer, at all conduit openings at the junction boxes, handholes, and building entrances. - k.
+Seal all conduit openings using Contractor provided Cal Am Simplex Wedge Seal duct plugs, or approved equivalent, at all conduit openings at the junction boxes, handholes, and building entrances. - k.
 Thread and cap all rigid steel conduit ends with standard conduit caps until wiring is installed.
-Before wiring is installed, replace caps with threaded insulating bushing in accordance with Article 2523.03, N of the Standard Specifications. - Installation of Galvanized Rigid Steel (GRS) conduit and fittings is incidental to the cost of ITS Conduit.
+Before wiring is installed, replace caps with threaded insulating bushing in accordance with Article 2523.03, N of the Standard Specifications.